-To apply for a Bonus$aver account and a Bonus$aver debit card, you first have to be at least 18 years of age.
-If you are looking to apply for the Bonus$aver account and Bonus$aver credit card, you will have to be between 21 to 65 years old.
+To apply for a Bonus$aver Account and a Bonus$aver debit card, you must first be at least 18 years of age.
+If you are looking to apply for the Bonus$aver Account and Bonus$aver credit card, you will have to be between 21 to 65 years old.

-During the application process, Singaporeans and Singapore PRs will need to provide:
+During the application process, Singaporeans and Singapore PRs will need to provide the following:

 - Copy of NRIC (front and back)